-Challenges await as Kishida takes reins as Japan's next leader
+Challenges await as Kishida takes reins as Japan's prime minister

 Newly elected Liberal Democratic Party President Fumio Kishida became Japan’s 100th prime minister on Monday, taking the reins of a country battling the COVID-19 pandemic and a growing number of security threats — not to mention a looming general election that he must successfully lead his party through.

-Kishida was elected in the powerful Lower House on Monday afternoon, with plans to move quickly afterward to formally name his Cabinet.
-The incoming prime minister is reportedly poised to dissolve the Lower House on Oct.
+Kishida was elected in both houses of the Diet on Monday, with plans to move quickly afterward to formally name his Cabinet.
+He is reportedly poised to dissolve the Lower House on Oct.
 14 and hold a general election on Oct.
 31.

 Ahead of that official announcement, a Cabinet lineup has emerged ahead that underscores Kishida’s promise to tap younger lawmakers for a handful of posts, as he seeks to turn around the image that the LDP favors aging party grandees over fresh voices and brush aside accusations that his administration would be dominated by veterans.